No Classes Thursday September 26, 2019

 Liu He Ba Fa is also called the "Water Style", this is an internal style that uses movements from all three sister styles (Tai Chi, Bagua, & Xingyi).
 This is a rare style that Grand Master Liang, Shou Yu used as one part of the treatment process for his daughter's cancer.
 Pete believes a student should be proficient at Tai Chi, Xingyi, and Bagua before learning Liu He Ba Fa.

 Any one of these styles alone can make a great martial artist, however learning an internal, external, and joint locking style with Qi-gong, makes a complete martial artist.
 All martial artists should live by the Wu-De (Martial Moral Code).
-Wushu is a general term for the many different styles of Chinese martial arts and translates to STOP WEAPON "we train to not fight".
+Wushu is a general term for the many different styles of Chinese martial arts and translates to STOP WEAPON.